inforeset/Hotels_bot/Readme.md

 Create a directory of your choice.
 Inside it, make 3 directories for bot's data:
 `mkdir -p {pg-data,redis-data,redis-config}`

-Grab `docker-compose-example.yml`, rename it to `docker-compose.yml` and put it next to your directories.
+Grab `docker-compose.yml` and put it next to your directories.

-Grab `redis.example.conf` file, rename it to `redis.conf` and put into `redis-config` directory.
+Grab `redis.conf` and put into `redis-config` directory.
 Change its values for your preference.

-Grab `env_dist` file, rename it to `.env` and put it next to your `docker-compose.yml`, open and fill the necessary data.
+Grab `.env.template` file, rename it to `.env` and put it next to your `docker-compose.yml`, open and fill the necessary data.

 Finally, start your bot with `docker-compose up -d` command.

 ### Usual mode:
-You have to copy all content from repository to the new catalog.
+You have to copy all content from repository to the new catalog, inside it make 3 directories for bot's data:
+`mkdir -p {pg-data,redis-data,redis-config}`

+Grab `redis.conf` and put into `redis-config` directory.
+Change its values for your preference.

 Install all packages from `requirements.txt`

 You have to install and run Postgre server, and you have to create a database for bot's data.

-You have to install and run Redis server, if it is assumed to use.

 File `.env.template` rename to `.env`.
 Open it and fill the necessary data.
 Don't forget fill data for connecting to database.

+Make a migrations with `alembic upgrade head` command

+You have to install and run Redis server, if it is assumed to use.

 Run `__main__.py`.